anonaddy/anonaddy/SELF-HOSTING.md

 sudo postconf myhostname
 ```

+You'll see warnings that the mysql-... files do not exist.
 You should see mail.example.com if you don't edit `/etc/postfix/main.cf` and update the myhostname value.

 Open up `/etc/postfix/master.cf` and update this line at the top of the file: